tblxio/tech-radar/docs/data/next.js/next.js.md

 # Next.JS

-[Next.JS](https://nextjs.org) provides an abstraction on top of React tooling - Convention over configuration.
+<a href="https://nextjs.org" target="_blank">Next.JS</a> provides an abstraction on top of React tooling - Convention over configuration.
 We should assess it for the development of POCs and internal tools plus improving time-to-market.